Ethiopia flag Ethiopia: Investing in Ethiopia

 FDI in Figures

-According to UNCTAD's World Investment Report 2023, FDI inflows to Ethiopia decreased to USD 3.6 billion in 2021, down from USD 4.2 billion the previous year.
-However, the total stock of FDI remained substantial at USD 35.2 billion, representing around 29.3% of the country’s GDP.
+According to UNCTAD's World Investment Report 2024, FDI inflows to Ethiopia decreased to USD 3.26 billion in 2023, down from USD 3.67 billion the previous year but still above the pre-pandemic average, making the country one of the top five investment destinations in Africa.
+At the end of the same period, the total stock of inward FDI reached USD 38.54 billion, representing around 24.1% of the country’s GDP.
+The report linked Ethiopia’s FDI growth to its push for public-private partnerships (PPP) and direct negotiations with foreign firms.
+One key project under this framework is AMEA Power’s planned 300 MW onshore wind farm in the Somali region.
+The UAE-based company committed USD 600 million for the Aysha project, covering 18,000 hectares.
 Foreign investment primarily targets sectors such as oil refining, mining, real estate, manufacturing, and renewable energy.
 Ethiopia has also capitalized on challenges faced by Bangladesh's textile sector to attract foreign textile companies.
 China stands out as a significant investor, accounting for 60% of new FDI projects approved, with substantial investments in manufacturing and services.
 Other major investing countries include Saudi Arabia and Turkey.
-Despite challenges such as the conflict in the Tigray region and political instability, Ethiopia attracted USD 3.4 billion in FDI in the fiscal year 2022/23.
-Notable investments include Safaricom's pledge to invest USD 300 million annually for ten years and the United Kingdom's Marriott Drilling Group securing financing for the construction of two geothermal power stations in Tulu Moye and Hawassa, which will be the country's first.
+According to the Ethiopian Investment Commission, the country attracted USD 3.82 billion in FDI during the 2023/24 fiscal year.

 Several constraints hinder foreign investment in Ethiopia, including high state interference in the economy, poor infrastructure, challenges related to land acquisition, strict foreign exchange controls, high transaction costs, and institutional weaknesses.
 The lack of an independent judiciary undermines the rule of law and long-term economic development prospects.
 Moreover, the Ethiopian government maintains full control over the services sector.
 Progress has been made in improving transport infrastructure and electricity production to enhance Ethiopia's attractiveness.
-However, the non-convertibility of the Ethiopian birr restricts foreign exchange availability, impeding companies’ ability to repatriate profits and obtain investment inputs.
+The non-convertibility of the Ethiopian birr restricts foreign exchange availability, impeding companies’ ability to repatriate profits and obtain investment inputs.
+Nevertheless, on 29 July 2024, the National Bank of Ethiopia issued Directive No. FXD/01/2024, introducing a reform to establish a competitive, market-based exchange rate system and correct long-standing economic distortions.
 The impending privatization of state-owned sectors and the creation of special economic zones are expected to boost private investment.
 To enhance the business climate, the government recently approved a new foreign investment law and issued new investment incentives regulations in 2022.
+Moreover, in 2024, Ethiopia's Parliament passed a new Banking Business law, reopening the market to foreign banks and investors after 50 years.
 Foreign and domestic private entities have the right to establish, acquire, own, and divest most types of business enterprises.
 While private land ownership is not permitted, land can be leased for up to 99 years.
 Foreign investors seeking to acquire existing private enterprises or shares must obtain prior approval from the Ethiopian Investment Commission (EIC).
-Despite challenges, Ethiopia benefits from abundant and low-cost trainable labor and strategic access to lucrative markets in the Middle East and Europe, though it depends on Djibouti for access to the Red Sea and Suez Canal.
-Ethiopia ranks 125th among 132 economies on the Global Innovation Index 2023 and 156th out of 184 countries on the latest Index of Economic Freedom.
+Despite challenges, Ethiopia benefits from abundant and low-cost trainable labour and strategic access to lucrative markets in the Middle East and Europe, though it depends on Djibouti for access to the Red Sea and Suez Canal.
+Ethiopia ranks poorly in international business climate rankings: it stands at the 130th position among 133 economies on the Global Innovation Index 2024 and 156th out of 184 countries on the latest Index of Economic Freedom.

 Foreign Direct Investment 202020212022